 - a.
-Issuing [a] no contact [directive] directives; - b.
-Providing an effective escort to ensure safe movement between classes and activities; - c.
-Not sharing classes or extracurricular activities; - Moving to a different residence hall [(complainants should only be moved upon their request)]; - e.
+Issuing mutual no contact directives; - b.
+Providing an [effective] escort to ensure safe movement between classes and activities; - c.
+Not sharing classes or extracurricular activities; - d.
+Moving to a different residence hall; - e.
 Providing written information regarding institution and community services including but not limited to medical, counseling and academic support services, such as tutoring; - f.
 Providing extra time to complete or re-take a class or withdraw from a class without an academic or financial penalty; - g.
 Restricting to online classes; - h.
 Providing information regarding campus transportation options; - i.
-Reviewing any disciplinary actions taken against the complainant or the respondent to see if there is a connection between the sexual [violence] misconduct and the misconduct that may have resulted in the complainant or the respondent being disciplined; and j.
-Requiring the parties to report any violations of these restrictions.
+Reviewing any disciplinary actions taken against the complainant or the respondent to see if there is a connection between the sexual misconduct and the misconduct that may have resulted in the complainant or the respondent being disciplined; and - j.
+Requiring the parties to report any violations of these restrictions[-]; and - k.
+Taking a leave of absence.